outdreamer/build-a-cure-1/docs/building_solution_metadata.md

     - testing to capture adjacent (one-degree) functionality exploits
     - protocols to reduce solution space vs. enforcing solution rules

-- solution attributes

-  - solution reusability: how to design/choose solutions for reusability
-  - cost/benefit analysis (such as learning/understanding/integration/implementation/migration/functionality gap cost potential)
-  - abstraction level: choosing the abstraction level that will reduce misunderstandings while optimizing reusability

-  - solution types:

-    - tools: as an immediate implementation option
-    - learning (understanding as an alternative to using/selecting existing tools)
-    - problem analysis: calculating probable solution cost, calculating value of problem reduction vs. problem solution (vs. secondary or source problem reduction/solution)

 - tool selection (tools as a subset of solutions, which also includes learning, calculating solution metadata before investing)